Our positions require volunteers to be 18.

 When we get puppies into rescue, they have a higher adoption fee.
 This helps to pay for the added costs of puppies’ spays and neuters, after-care for mom, vaccinations, as well as puppy food, wee-wee pads, worming, and other essentials.
 As you can see, these costs far exceed the donations received.

 We do not refer to any breeders.
-We do, however, get pregnant females rescued from bad situations occasionally.
-When filling out an application, you can stipulate that you are looking for a puppy, and we will hold your application and put you on a puppy waiting list.
-Keep in mind that this could be a year-long wait, since we never know if and when we will have puppies available.
-We do, however, have many many Boxers who are still young (as Boxers do not mature until approximately 3 years of age) but are already past the house-breaking and chewing!
+We rarely have puppies available, an if available would be on the Available Dogs page https://www.boxerluv.org/adopt/available-dogs.
+We do, however, have Boxers who are still young (as Boxers do not mature until approximately 3 years of age) but are already past the house-breaking and chewing!
 We would ask that you open your heart and mind a bit and consider adopting one of these young, exuberant “toddlers” into your home.